Skip to content

 """Live ring-buffered stream with display decimation.

-source: Anything implementing the :class:`Source` protocol.
+Anything implementing the :class:`Source` protocol.

-window_seconds: Duration in **seconds** of the window returned
+Duration in **milliseconds** of the window returned

 by :meth:`get_window`.

-buffer_seconds: Ring-buffer depth in seconds.
-Defaults to 10.
+Ring-buffer depth in milliseconds.
+Defaults to 10000 (10 s).

 """